larswik/IFC-Specification/IFC4x3/Quantities/a/Area_3oeSf80G93jhm$lrcvCmdP/Documentation.md

+Calculated area for the object.

-Area of the projection as viewed by an elevation view (for wall projections or as viewed by a ground floor view (for slab projections).
+Area of the projection as viewed by an elevation view (for wall projections) or as viewed by a ground floor view (for slab projections).